siberex/Watchtower/README.md

 ==========================

 1. Edit /app/config.js and add it to Git ignore (/.gitignore).
-2. Change {{email}} to real e-mail address in error templates:
+2. Write your e-mail address in error templates:
    — /app/views/500.html
    — /errors/default.html
    — /errors/overquota.html
    — /errors/timeout.html
-3. Rename app.yaml.example to app.yaml and set your application
-   identifier (application: YOUR-APP-ID) on first line.
+3. Check app.yaml and set your application identifier (application: YOUR-APP-ID) on first line.

 Now you are ready to deploy to Google App Engine.

-Also you can deploy to any server with Java installed, example of web.xml deployment descriptor is provided.
-...also some models’ modifications will be necessary I guess.

 Google App Engine SDK